Hero24Oy/frontend/README.md

 ### Install order

-This repository has very strong dependencies between configs, so if you decide to install dependencies manually rather than using `npm run install-all`, you need to do it in this order:
+This repository has very strong dependencies between configs, so if you decide to install dependencies manually rather than using `npm run install:all`, you need to do it in this order:

 1. Install root dependencies
 2. Install hero24-common dependencies